Robotic surgery (da Vinci® Surgical System) for cervical cancer

 Your surgeon may use Firefly™ Fluorescence Imaging to identify and biopsy sentinel nodes, which helps to determine if the cancer has spread into the lymphatic system.
 Using this imaging system reduces the need for dissection and minimizes destruction of tissue.

 What is the da Vincii® Surgical System?

 The da Vinci® Surgical System offers a minimally invasive alternative to both open surgery and laparoscopy.
-Because it requires only a few tiny incisions and offers greater vision, precision and control for the surgeon, patients often can recover sooner, move on to additional treatments if needed and get back to daily life more quickly.
+Because it requires only a few tiny incisions and offers greater vision, precision and control for the surgeon, patients can often recover sooner, move on to additional treatments if needed, and get back to daily life quicker.

 Potential benefits of the da Vinci system for patients include: